-Safe Preferred Stocks And Baby Bonds Still Selling Below Par
+Summary

 With short-term interest rates near zero and the 10-year Treasury note still solidly below 1%, there has been a huge rally in preferred stocks and baby bonds, and justifiably so.
 New preferred stocks are being issued with rates that are lower than most of us have seen in our lifetime.
 Many preferred stocks sell way over par and look to be fully valued, some with yield-to-calls (YTCs) at 1% or 2% and some with even negative YTCs (for example, KKR-A (KKR.PA) at a negative 3% YTC).
 Many are back to their pre-crash highs or even higher.
 The chase for yield is clearly on and we see no signs of this abating.

 Before all the bargains disappear (those bargains created by the March crash), we want to lock in high yields from non-distressed companies while they still exist – and the bargains are getting fewer.
 The window of opportunity looks to be shrinking.
-Therefore we want to look for the laggards – those preferred stocks and baby bonds that still have strong YTCs/YTMs because they surprisingly still trade below par.
+Therefore, we want to look for the laggards – those preferred stocks and baby bonds that still have strong YTCs/YTMs because they surprisingly still trade below par.

 We have identified four opportunities, which traded well over par during the past year but now can be bought near or below par, with yields that are well above where they should be compared to equivalent investment alternatives.
-We highlight (NASDAQ:GAINL) and (NYSE:ECCX) which are two mispriced fixed-income ideas that should be core holdings in a fixed-income portfolio.
+We highlight Gladstone Investment Corp. preferred series E (GAINL) and Eagle Point Capital 6.6875% Notes (ECCX) which are two mispriced fixed-income ideas that should be core holdings in a fixed-income portfolio.

 Gladstone Investment (GAIN) is a BDC company that has two "Term-Preferred Stocks":

-2- Gladstone Investment Corp., 6.25% Series D Cumulative Term-Preferred Stock (GAINM)
+2- Gladstone Investment Corp.
+6.25% Series D Cumulative Term-Preferred Stock (GAINM)

 “Term-preferred” stocks have a redemption date like a bond (whereas most preferreds are perpetual, with no maturity date).
 GAINL has a redemption date in 2025 and GAINM has a redemption date of 2023.
 We see little difference between BDC baby bonds and the GAIN term-preferreds in terms of safety.
 Both GAIN preferreds sit in the same situation as baby bonds in the capital structure of the top BDCs.
 They sit behind the secured debt, as GAIN has no unsecured debt.
 So from our perspective, we will treat the GAIN preferreds similarly to a BDC baby bond when evaluating them, especially given that GAIN is one of the best managed and lowest leveraged BDCs.

 It's important to note that no BDC baby bonds or BDC “term-preferred” stocks have ever missed an interest or dividend payment, nor has any BDC ever gone bankrupt.
 Despite their excellent fixed-income track record, BDC preferred stocks and baby bonds tend to trade at very attractive yields relative to safe bonds in other sectors.
 But even better is when you can find BDC baby bonds and/or term-preferred stocks that are undervalued within an already attractive sector.
-Currently we find GAINL to be such a bargain.
+Currently, we find GAINL to be such a bargain.

 GAINL stands out because: